 In vitiligo sufferers, monobenzone use may lead to pigment-free skin within 1 to 2 years.
 However, monobenzone has unpredictable effects, and even vitiligo sufferers being treated with monobenzone by their doctors have difficulty maintaining their even and white color.
 Spots of pigmentation may reappear after several years because of the follicular reservoirs that can produce melanin.

-Michael Jackson (rest in peace), was the world’s most famous person with vitiligo.
-Yet, even after what was probably years of intense monobenzone treatment with the best doctors available to him and all the resources he had available, he still had to live under a veil of make-up and gloves.
+Michael Jackson (may he rest in peace), was the world’s most famous person with vitiligo.
+Yet, even after what was probably years of intense monobenzone treatment with the best doctors and all the resources he had, Michael Jackson still had to live under a veil of make-up and gloves.
 It is important to realize that even for vitiligo sufferers being treated with monobenzone by their doctors, make-up and other ways of camouflaging the skin often become a way of life, as patches of color may remain resistant to depigmentation.